Skip to main content

 Logic

-Now that our hardware is ready and wired up, we are going to go over the controller's logic.
+Now that our hardware is wired up, we will review the controller's logic.

 Fundamentals